MikeH1999/agent-black-box/README.md

 # Important Information

-You can claim Tfil and usdtfil test tokens at the following two locations:
+You can claim Tfil and usdfc test tokens at the following two locations:

 # tfil：